 Experimenting with Augmented Reality in Unity

-Having used Unity3D for a number of projects, mainly to develop interactive displays for museums, I was very pleased to hear that Unity included support for ARKit at the launch of iOS11.
-Augmented reality in Unity is made possible using a plugin that interfaces with the ARKit SDK, making the process of creating AR apps fairly straightforward for developers familiar with Unity.
+Having previously used Unity3D to develop a number of interactive displays for museums, I was very pleased to hear that Unity 2017.1.0 included support for ARKit.
+Augmented reality in Unity is made possible using a plugin that interfaces with the ARKit SDK, which makes the process of creating AR apps fairly straightforward for Unity developers.

-Below are a couple of demos I’ve created in Unity using the ARKit SDK plugin, running on iPad (5th generation).
+Below are a couple of demos I created in Unity using the ARKit SDK plugin, running on iPad (5th generation).

-In an earlier version of the remote-control car demo I used separate buttons for ‘forward’ and ‘reverse’ but the controls didn’t feel as intuitive; on several occasions I had to glance down at my fingers to relocate the reverse button after a mishit.
-So from this early experiment I’ve found that when manipulating a 3D model in AR-space, fewer/simpler UI controls yields a better user experience.
+In an earlier version of this remote-control car demo I used one button for 'forward' and another for 'reverse' but the controls didn't feel as intuitive and this distracted from the gameplay itself.
+So from this early experiment I've found that when manipulating a 3D model in AR-space, fewer and simpler UI controls tend to yield a better user experience.

-I intend to explore the area of UX design for augmented reality apps in more detail in a future post, but for now these simple augmented reality experiments have given me a good insight into how the technology can be used beyond Snapchat-style filters and effects!
+I intend to explore UX design for augmented reality apps in more detail in a future post, but for now these simple augmented reality experiments have given me a good insight into how the technology can be used beyond Snapchat filters!